 Dress for the Mountains

 If I had a dollar for every time I saw a visitor wearing poor mountain clothes, I would have, like, $500.
 Come to Banff dressed for mountain weather.
-Here’s my ultimate Banff packing list, but in short, that means packable down jackets and hats even in the summer.
+Here’s my Banff packing list, but in short, that means packable down jackets even in the summer.

 This Banff Itinerary is Just a Starter